Angolan War of Independence: The 4 and 10 February events at Luanda

 The facts about the events of 4 and 10 February 1961 are still very much clouded by the propaganda and contradictory information issued by the various parties about what really happened.

 At a time when Luanda was full of foreign journalists that were covering the possible arriving at Angola of the hijacked liner Santa Maria and with the Baixa de Casanje revolt on its peak, on the early morning of 4 February 1961, a number of black militants, mostly armed with machetes, ambushed a Public Security Police (PSP) patrol-car and stormed the Civil Jail of São Paulo, the Military Detection House and the PSP Mobile Company Barracks, with the apparent objective of freeing political prisoners that were being held in those facilities.
 They were not able to storm other planned targets like the Airport, the National Broadcast Station, post office and military barracks.
 Different sources indicate the number of militants involved in the attacks as being between 50 and several hundred.
-The militants were able to kill the crew of the patrol-car, taking their weapons, but their assaults against the several facilities was repulsed, not being able to release any prisoners.
-In the assaults, the security forces suffered seven dead, including five white and one black police constables and a white Army corporal, besides having several seriously injured elements.
-Different sources indicate between 25 and 40 attackers killed.
+The militants were able to kill the crew of the patrol-car, taking their weapons, but their assaults against the several facilities was repulsed, and they did not succeed in releasing any prisoners.
+In the assaults, the security forces suffered seven dead, including five white and one black police constables and a white Army corporal, in addition to seriously injuring several people.
+Different sources indicate between 25 and 40 attackers were killed.